 - Stay on the lookout for rethinking your testing strategy.
 Even if it may come at an extra cost, the end result would be worth it.

 - Find a pragmatic testing shape that is right for your company—do not look for a textbook shape that fits in.

 - Start production simulation and chaos experiments—these will help to validate your functional and resiliency testing capabilities for the future.

 At Netflix, chaos testing is done at scale in production.
 Testing everything from fire raining from the sky to aliens killing their servers, they leave nothing to chance.
 If they haven’t, why should you?
-The testing teams at Voluemtree are experienced, reliant and know where to hand out the red flags.
+The testing teams at Volumetree are experienced, reliant and know where to hand out the red flags.
 Give your software the quality edge it needs.
 Schedule a consultation with our test consultants today!